Maynard James Keenan: “If you’re going to put on make-up and wear stupid wigs you have to understand the ‘w*nker’ comments are coming”

 “Or The Romantics, the band – What I Like About You.
 I think that’s absolutely accurate, because it has some landscapes and soundscapes that take you down that dramatic path, and it’s a very exposed and vulnerable path.”

-You’ve described having a mental connection with late comedian Bill Hicks, and even had a dream in which you sensed something was wrong with him before people knew he was ill [he died of cancer in 1994].
+You’ve described having a mental connection with late comedian Bill Hicks, and even had a dream in which you sensed something was wrong with him before people knew he was ill.
 Was your relationship one of mutual vicariousness: you envied his comedic abilities, and he, a frustrated musician, envied yours?

 “Absolutely – I think that was our connection, for sure.
 I think the premonition part was probably a series of unconscious clues that I picked up from him or his manager that all came together in a dream.
 It wasn’t necessarily psychic – it was me picking up on the subtle hints and behaviours.”